 Luxury accommodations and hotel amenities are important considerations as well.
 It is safe to say that the mega-resort hotels in Las Vegas are all quite luxurious, even some of the more budget-friendly options.
 However, that doesn’t mean they are all equal.

-You will be just as overwhelmed with many of the sights at a budget-friendly hotel like Luxor, as you will with the sights at a luxury hotel like Bellagio, but if you want high-thread count linens, and a more luxuriously furnished room, Bellagio will offer a lot more than the Luxor.
+You will be just as overwhelmed with many of the sights at a budget-friendly hotel like Luxor as you will be with the sights at a luxury hotel like Bellagio, but if you want high-thread count linens and a more luxuriously furnished room, Bellagio will offer a lot more than the Luxor.

 Vegas has them all, but not every resort has them all.
-If a pool is important to you, here’s a list of some of the hotels with the best pools in Las Vegas and what they’re known for.
+If a pool is important to you, here’s a list of some of the best places to stay in Las Vegas with pools.